Emperor Suizei: Legendary narrative

 While the Kojiki provides little information about Suizei, it does state his name, genealogy, and a record about his accession to the throne.
 He was born sometime in 632 BC, and was one of the sons of Emperor Jimmu and his chief wife Himetataraisuzu-hime.
 The account in the Kojiki states that Suizei's older brother Kamuyaimimi was originally the Crown-prince.
 When Jimmu died, another of his sons named Tagishimimi attempted to seize the throne by murdering those in his way.
 Tagishimimi was given birth to by a lesser wife named Ahiratsu-hime, and was older than Jimmu's legitimate heir.
 When Himetataraisuzu-hime learned of the plot she tried in vain to warn her sons by way of songs and poems.
 While Suizei encouraged Kamuyaimimi to slay Tagishimimi, he could not find it in him to murder his own half brother.
 Suizei pleaded with his older brother for the weapon he was going to use, and upon receiving it accomplished the deed for him.
-Kamuyawimimi ceded his rights as crown prince shortly after to Suizei as he believed his braver younger brother should be the new Emperor.
+Kamuyaimimi ceded his rights as crown prince shortly after to Suizei as he believed his braver younger brother should be the new Emperor.